-views on the right of the native inhabitants and the opposite of the English, or of expressing them openly, I naturally preferred the latter, even at the risk of losing Mr. Hall's friendship.
+the conversation, I found myself in the situation of either cowardly hiding my views on the right of the native inhabitants and the opposite of the English, or of expressing them openly, I naturally preferred the latter, even at the risk of losing Mr. Hall's friendship.
 I said that one could not blame the Indians [in America] for striving for their independence, but that the English had only usurped supremacy.
 To his question: "I would probably also

 This evening some travelers in the "steerage" asked us to lead an evening prayer, which we did willingly and stammered our prayers as well as the foreign language permitted.
-We were very disturbed by the shouts of the Methodists during the prayer, by the restlessness of the people and by the sailors who came down after the end of the final song and started singing.
+We were very disturbed by the shouts of "Hallelujah" and "Amen" from the Methodists during the prayer, by the restlessness of the people and by the sailors who came down after the end of the final song and started singing.

 June 21st, 1848.